 You have finished completing all the needed information, so now you just need to click ‘finish’, and your GMB page will be completed.
 Now you just need to verify the listing.

-You have two options of how you can verify your listing.
+You have two options for how you can verify your listing.

 You can verify instantly by an automated phone call or by a postcard to your address.